-9.1.
-The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected.
-Yes The company has established conditions under which each stakeholder may participate in the management of the company and they have access to relevant information.
-9.2.
+- 9.1.
+The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected. - 9.2.
 The corporate governance framework should create conditions for the stakeholders to participate in corporate governance in the manner prescribed by law.
-Examples of mechanisms of stakeholder participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. The employees, who hold the shares of the company, participate in the meetings of the shareholders, are interested in the activity of the company and its results.
-Yearly the company pays dividends to the shareholders.
-9.3.
+Examples of mechanisms of stakeholder participation in corporate governance include: employee participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. - 9.3.
 Where stakeholders participate in the corporate governance process, they should have access to relevant information.